JHertrich/SignUp-Form-Validation_PHP-OOP/README.md

-Sign Up Form Validation with object oriented PHP.
+Sign Up Form Validation with object oriented PHP

 Signup Form done with HTML and styled with Bootstrap.
 SingUp.php validates Form Data and sends error messages to signUp_form.php if data invalid or success message if data is valid.